ariefmahendra/opencore-0.9.7-thinkpad-x270-monterey/README.md

-This is repo contains efi file for lenovo thinkpad x270 with spec:
+This is repo contains efi file for Lenovo Thinkpad X270:

 ## Spec